jamesderlin/dartbag/README.md

 # dartbag

-A grab-bag of miscellaneous utility code.
+A grab-bag of miscellaneous, lightweight utility code for Dart.

 ---